rptb1/tammy-norie/plan/unsinkability.rst

-  This confirms my suspicions of `.journal.2019-11-26`_ that my original esimate was wrong, and that I'll have to find more surfaces and voids than I mentioned in [RB2015]_.
+  This confirms my suspicions of `.journal.2019-11-26`_ that my original esimate was wrong, and that I'll have to find more surfaces and voids than I mentioned in [RB20150609]_.
 This is also confirmed by the calculations in § `4.3.
 Dimensions`_.

-  I've reached about 1m³ by adding the remaining measured volumes and thickening the foam on `.vol.ceiling`_.
+  I've reached 1m³ by adding the remaining measured volumes and thickening the foam on `.vol.ceiling`_.
 This demonstrates feasibility at least!